rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 **General safety concerns about `unknown`:**
-Developers, like me, who had spent decades working in languages like Java and then switch to a typed FP language see immediate safety benefits just because there isn't any `uknown`-like top type.
+Developers, like me, who had spent decades working in languages like Java and then switch to a typed FP language see immediate safety benefits just because there isn't any top type.
 The concern about `unknown` is that it can be used with many JS functions and operators.
 These operations effectively bypass the type checking.
-Generic functions lose safety, generics are not generic if a type variable is used in a JS functions in a very specific way.
+Generic functions lose safety, generics are not generic if a type variable uses a JS function in a very specific way.

 _A statement about everything is either trivial or incorrect_.